39 Museums in Salvador: Discover the history and culture of Bahia

 Museu da Santa Casa de Misericórdia

-The space is widely praised by Bahians and tourists for the quality of the guided tours, the state of conservation and the beauty of the pieces.
+The museum is widely praised by Bahians and tourists for the quality of the guided tours, the state of conservation and the beauty of the pieces.
 It receives annual certifications, making it one of the most important museums in Salvador and Brazil.
-A visit to the Misericórdia Museum is an unmissable opportunity to immerse yourself in the rich cultural and social history of Bahia.
+A visit to the Misericórdia Museum is an unmissable opportunity to immerse oneself in the rich cultural and social history of Bahia.

 15. Abelardo Rodrigues Museum